pulumi/pulumi-hugo/themes/default/content/blog/pulumi-challenge-launch/index.md

 ![Pulumi Challenge banner image](challenge_banner.png)

 Introducing the Pulumi Challenge, launching today!
 We think Pulumi is an amazing IaC tool that increases developer velocity and handles the scale of the cloud with ease.
-Try it out for yourself by taking a Pulumi Challenge, and tell us if you think we're wrong!
+Try it out for yourself by taking a Pulumi Challenge!
 You'll build something cool, and we'll send you some super secret swag in return.
 We promise it's better than a t-shirt.

 <!--more-->